 Business; European Studies; Hotel Management.
 Music is sometimes possible*.
 It is possible to attend Zuyd for one term/quarter only (for reduced credit).
 Students taking a full load for two terms typically register for 24-30 ECTS units (12-15 credit hours), which may represent 7 to 10 courses.
 Students attending for only one term will typically earn 12-15 ECTS units (6-8 credit hours).
 You can consult Zuyd’s Fact Sheet for more information.

 Note: It is recommended to participate for the academic year or the spring semester only due to calendar differences.
 Participation for only the fall semester is possible; however, courses generally are not complete until January/February.
-The International Business program does offer one pre-established block of courses which can be taken by Magellan students in order to return home in December.
-Magellan students can participate in year 1/block 1 together with regular students.
-This course package ends in mid-November and equals 15 ECTS (7.5 US credits).
+The International Business and European Studies programs can sometimes create a tailor-made fall semester course plan for students who need to return home in December; for more information, contact Audrey Luijten.
 Please note that enrollment in other blocks with early departure and/or distance exams during the fall semester is not possible.

 *Students who want to be admitted to the Academy of Music should submit a letter of motivation and references confirming their skills and talents.
 These items should be emailed to the Magellan office prior to the application deadline.
 Zuyd will review these items, and students will be advised if they can be accepted into the requested program.

 Master-level students are not able to be accepted.